PranavJSX/Javascript_password_manager/README.md

 # Password manager in JS .

-This project contains a personal password manager which will send the required password and details to the user's email address.
+This project contains a personal password manager which will can store passwords for users as per requirement.

 ## Details of the Files .
 * This project contains 3 JS script files , one which can handle the User sign-up's (sign-up-script.js) , one that handles the user's login functionality (script.js) and the third one that (main.js) contains the functionality for the password manager.